 - Applications are subject to pre-screening.

 - Evaluation of study projects is carried out by Fulbright alumni and leading Bulgarian and U.S. scholars in the respective fields.

 - Candidates recommended by reviewers are invited for an interview conducted by a binational nomination committee.

-Interviews of eligible candidates are conducted in person and take place during the second half of June.
+Interviews of eligible candidates are conducted in person and take place during the first half of June.
 Date and time are fixed.

 - Nominations are announced in early July.

 - Nominees are subject to final approval by the Foreign Scholarship Board (FSB).